Chart Color Schemes

 Development

 Newstead has seen approximately 12 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 62 homes were approved, with none yet approved in FY-26.
-The population decline in recent years suggests that new supply has likely been meeting demand, offering good choice for buyers.
+Over the past five financial years, from FY-21 to FY-25, a total of 62 homes were approved, with one additional approval in FY-26 so far.
+The population decline in recent years suggests that the new supply has likely been meeting demand, providing good options for buyers.

-The low activity level reflects market maturity and possible development constraints.
-Building activity shows 89.0% detached houses and 11.0% medium and high-density housing, sustaining Newstead's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 576 people per dwelling approval, Newstead reflects a highly mature market.
-Population forecasts indicate an increase of 94 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The building activity shows 89.0% detached houses and 11.0% medium to high-density housing, maintaining Newstead's suburban identity with a concentration of family homes suited for buyers seeking space.
+With approximately 576 people per dwelling approval, Newstead reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 16 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development